Before You Begin

 Turn off the terminal, but do not disconnect it from the power supply.
 Connection to the local network is not required.

 (Optional) Connect a keyboard to the terminal.
-This will be useful if a remote control is not available.
+This can be useful if a remote control is not available.

-Connect the flash drive with the system image to any USB port of the terminal (it is recommended to use a USB 3.1 port for maximum installation speed).
+Connect the flash drive with the system image to any USB port (it is recommended to use a USB 3.1 port for maximum installation speed) of the terminal.

-Turn on the terminal using the remote control or power button, and immediately after, repeatedly press the remote control "delete" button or Backspace on the keyboard until the recovery menu appears.
+Turn on the terminal using the remote control or the power button, and immediately after that, press the “erase” button on the remote control or Backspace on the keyboard several times until the recovery menu appears.

-The recovery menu will appear with the title TrueConf Group Installation Program.
+The recovery menu with the title TrueConf Group Installation Program will be displayed.

-If you encounter any issues during the process, please contact TrueConf technical support.
+If you encounter any issues during the procedure, please contact technical support at TrueConf.